magentix/SyliusMondialRelayPlugin/README.md

-## Notes
+## Features

-* This Plugin allows to add the Mondial Relay delivery method.
+This Plugin allows to add the Mondial Relay delivery method to Sylius.

+* Mondial Relay Pick-up delivery up to 150kg (24R, 24L, DRI)

+* Direct shipping management through Mondial Relay web services (shipments registration, shipping labels downloading)

+## Overview

+With over 40 million parcels delivered through its network of 6500 pick-up points in France (and more than 36000 in Europe) and home delivery services, Mondial Relay is a major actor of delivery to companies and individuals.
+Thousands of merchants use their services as well as the total control of the logistics process that Mondial Relay offers.

 ## Screenshot